solana-labs/solana/book/src/drones.md

-# Drone 1.0: A Signing Service
+# Creating Signing Services with Drones

-The goal of this RFC is to define a microservice called a *drone*, which acts as custodian of a user's private key.
+This chapter defines an off-chain service called a *drone*, which acts as custodian of a user's private key.
 In its simplest form, it can be used to create *airdrop* transactions, a token transfer from the drone's account to a client's account.

-## Background

-At the time of this writing, Solana contains an undocumented microservice called a drone.
-A client sends that drone a request for tokens and it then interacts with the Solana cluster directly to put the airdrop transaction on the ledger.
-Once confirmed, the drone returns its signature so that a client may also confirm the transaction.

-The intent of the current design was that it be used by clients wanting to test-drive the Solana testnet.
-We did not intend for it to be used in mainnet, but recently we found variations of it are generally useful and so offer an updated design.
-Specifically, we have found that program owners may want to publish a drone such that potential program users may instantiate their programs without first owning any tokens.
-The program owner can use the existing drone to enable these users, but the approach is unsatisfying for a number of reasons:

-1. Once the client has tokens to instantiate the program, the client may choose to simply keep them.
-2. Instantiating a program requires two transaction fees - one for the airdrop and one to instantiate the program.
-3. The drone uses its own resources to interact with the Solana cluster directly.
-This artificially limits the number of users it can serve and opens the drone to DoS attacks.

 ## Signing Service

-To solve the problems described above, the drone shall be reduced to a simple signing service.
-It shall listen for requests to sign *transaction data*.
-Once received, the drone should validate the request however it see fit.
-To implement the existing drone, for example, it may only accept transaction data with a `SystemProgram::Move` instruction transferring only up to a certain amount of tokens.
-If the drone accepts the transaction, it shall return an `Ok(Signature)` where `Signature` is a signature of the transaction data using the drone's private key.
-If it rejects the transaction data, it should return a `DroneError` describing why.
+A drone is a simple signing service.
+It listens for requests to sign *transaction data*.
+Once received, the drone validates the request however it sees fit.
+It may, for example, only accept transaction data with a `SystemInstruction::Move` instruction transferring only up to a certain amount of tokens.
+If the drone accepts the transaction, it returns an `Ok(Signature)` where `Signature` is a signature of the transaction data using the drone's private key.
+If it rejects the transaction data, it returns a `DroneError` describing why.

 ## Examples